Lymah123/meta-backend-dev/README.md

 # meta-backend-dev

-This repo contains all my lab exercises from meta backend development specialization course
+This repo is for my Meta Backend Development Learning.